zoe-1/usergt/guides/lifecycleBigPicture.md

 * **route-level**<br/>
   Extends the lifecycle of requests made to a specific route.

-### Beauty of hapi request lifecycle
+### Beauty of the hapi request lifecycle
 Hapi gives the developer the ability to extend the request lifecycle on:
 server connections, plugins, and routes.
-Plus, the added extensions (events) are configured to execute at one of the six different extension points in the request lifecycle.
-At the completion of [assignment9](../assignments/a0.0.9.md) our project has ***connection-level*** and ***route level***  extensions which extend the `onRequest` and `onPreResponse` extension points.
+Plus, the added extension's (events) are configured to execute at one of the six different extension points in the request lifecycle.
+At the completion of [assignment9](../assignments/a0.0.9.md) our project has ***connection-level*** and ***route level***  extensions which extend the request lifecycle at the `onRequest` and `onPreResponse` extension points.

 ### References: